zxnga/reptile_sb3/README.md

         """Reset TaskGenerator."""
 ```

-### How to create your own task generator

-As the `TaskGenerator` object is maily provided for complex environment setups, we provide an example of how to create a minimal task generator by extending an existing gymnasium environment.
+ We provide an example of how to create a minimal task generator by extending an existing gymnasium environment.

 ```python